Borys Voznytsky Lviv National Art Gallery: Other Significant Works

 The works of Władysław Jarocki, Kazimierz Sichulski, and Włodzimierz Tetmajer represent the work of the Society of Polish Artists "Sztuka".
 A friend and follower of Paul Gauguin - Władysław Ślewiński is also presented in the gallery (Sea, Still Life, Brittany.
 Fisherman).

 The search for the new continues in the Polish expressionism of Zygmunt Waliszewski (Still Life with Pears), Stanisław Osostowicz (Street-Chestnuts) and Zygmunt Radnicki (Fruits).
 The collection of works of the 20th century (S. Umbrella's "Uprising"; Feliks Michał Wygrzywalski Labor) is temporarily completed.

 A separate part of the exposition show the formation of the Lviv portrait.
 They are presented by works of artists from the Reykhanov, Mashkovsky and Martin Jablonski families.
 Here are some portraits of Artur Grottger (Portrait of a Daughter, 1881) by Henryk Rodakowski, Kasper Żelechowski, Aleksander Kotsis, and Józef Brandt.
 The art halls of Lviv of 1900-1930 acquaint with the works of artists who were members of the associations ANUM, ARTES, "New Generation".

 Works not on Permanent Display

-The works on display in Lozynsky Palace's exhibition halls represent only a fraction of the Gallery's collection.
+The works on display in Łoziński Palace's exhibition halls represent only a fraction of the Gallery's collection.
 Lviv holds the most significant deposits of works by several Polish painters outside of the Kraków and Warsaw museums, including over 137 works by Jan Ciągliński, whose works are considered some of the first in the Impressionist genre in Russia, and whose loose, supple brushwork is reminiscent of John Singer Sargent, with whom he shared a taste for exotic locals and landscapes.